PlatONnetwork/docs/docs/EVM智能合约开发.md

 ### Summary

-This article will use a table to compare the different development costs of small, medium and large contracts, and compare PlatON with Ethereum.
+This article will use a table to compare different development costs of small, medium and large contracts, and compare PlatON with Ethereum.
 In terms of contracts, a simple `SET/GET` function contract is used as a small test contract.
 The medium-sized contract example will use an open source([eth-tweet](https://github.com/yep/eth-tweet)) contract The large contract is a smart contract that complies with the ERC20 standard.

 #### Data Overview